Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 #### Use case tests
 [All use case workflows are available on GitHub](https://github.com/Altinn/altinn-notifications/tree/main/.github/workflows)

-Use case tests are run every 15 minuts through GitHub Actions.
+Use case tests are run every 15 minutes through GitHub Actions.
 The tests run during the use case tests are defined in the k6 test project.
 The aim of the tests is to run through central functionality of the solution to ensure that it is running and available to our end users.